[Explained] PLC Block Diagram | Programmable Logic Controller

 PLC Block Diagram, Block Diagram of PLC, Programmable Logic Controller

-Main Parts of PLC
+Main Important Parts of a PLC System

-2. Input Module and Output Module
+2. Output Module

-PLC Working Procedure
+PLC Working Principle

 Now, let's discuss each block of the Programmable Logic Control circuits which will help you to understand the working principle of PLC.